Engin-Boot/pong-stage-Logan111/Stage0/Game_Menu.md

 ## Feature

-This page allows player to opt for playing, Rate the game choose Difficulty, shop and exit
+This page allows player to opt for playing, Rate the game choose Difficulty,game settings, shop and exit

 ## Acceptance Criteria